 Partygoer Hurt When Second Floor Deck Collapses – $400,000.00

-As a college student, the plaintiff was attending a graduation party in August 1999.
+As a college student, the plaintiff was attending a graduation party.
 The party was taking place on the second floor of an apartment building that was three stories high.
 While standing on an open porch, it suddenly pulled away from the complex, and in turn brought the third floor deck down with it.
 The porch collapsed approximately 20 feet, and landed about 3 feet from the ground.

 During the accident, the plaintiff was struck on the shoulder, and was also pinned on the outside of the porch.
 Luckily, she was able to leap from her position to the ground.
 In this incident liability was never an issue.